Your Pet, Our Passion.

 Newborn kittens who are with their mothers will feed on their mother’s milk for their first four weeks.
 This has all the nutrients they need and you will not need to supplement their diet.

-If the mother is not present, however, you will need to think of alternatives.
+If the mother is not present, however, you will need to provide appropriate alternatives.
 Please check with your vet to see what they recommend.
-Experienced cat shelters can also be a huge help when caring for a newborn kitten.
+Experienced breeders or cat shelters can also be a huge help when caring for a newborn kitten.
 Usually, you would try and find your kitten a foster mother who has just had a litter herself and so has plenty of milk to share.
+This is by far the best solution – and a foster mother can also teach your kitten how to be a cat as they develop and grow.

-If this is not possible, you would need a commercial milk replacer and an appropriate dispenser, like a eye-dropper or syringe.
-Get professional help either from your vet or from a shelter for this, as the technique matters.
+If this is not possible, you would need a commercial milk replacer and an appropriate dispenser, like an eye-dropper or syringe.
+Get professional help either from your vet or from a shelter for this, as the technique, amount and timing all matters.

 Feeding schedule

 A kitten’s feeding habits change week by week and as they grow.
-Here is how you can care for a newborn kitten’s feeding habits.
+Here is how you can care for a newborn kitten’s feeding needs.

 From here on, your kitten should be able to eat dry cat food.
-You are now no longer caring for a newborn kitten so to speak, and you can slowly take them off the milk replacer.
+You are now no longer feeding your newborn kitten, and you can slowly take them off the milk replacer.
 Feed them around four times a day.
 Purina One has a range of kitten food that is not only tasty but provides your kitten with everything they need to grow and develop.

 Once your cat is three months old, you should feed them three times a day.